FranciscoAlves00/ChatBot-Creator-Evaluator/README.md

-# 🤖 Q&A Chatbot Evaluation Tool
+# 🤖 RAG Chatbot Evaluation Tool

 **This is an evaluation tool for question-answering chatbots.** 💡